 - Students learn to work and play together while bonding as a class family.

-- The three-year-old classroom challenges children to explore and grow, working together to achieve a common task.
+- The three-year-old classroom challenges children to explore and grow, working together in small groups to achieve a common task.

-- Each week the threes enjoy special curricular enhancements in music, physical education, Hebrew immersion, library, and science.
+- Each week the three-year-olds enjoy special curricular enhancements in music, physical education, Hebrew immersion, library, and science.

 - The four-year-olds may attend half-day or full-day programs.

-- The JK program cultivates learning, risk-taking, and self-esteem naturally through play experiences, while providing enriched academics to help students to reach their potential in reading, math, and science.
+- The JK program cultivates learning, risk-taking, and self-esteem through play experiences, while providing enriched academics to help children gain comfort in meeting the challenges that will support their growth from one developmental level to the next.

-- The multi-faceted literacy curriculum is designed to reach every student’s learning style and level, supporting student engagement and success.
-The pre-reading program includes individualized sight word vocabularies, beginning decoding experiences, writing, listening, comprehension, and whole language.
+- The multi-faceted literacy curriculum is designed to address the learning styles and needs of individual children, supporting their continued engagement and success.
+The pre-reading program includes individualized sight word vocabularies, beginning decoding experiences, writing, listening, comprehension, creative dramatics, story-telling, and whole language learning.

-- The JK participates in the ECC Kabbalat Shabbat each week, and families are invited.
+- JK children participate in the ECC Kabbalat Shabbat each week, and families are invited on a rotating basis.

 Click here for the Junior Kindergarten Curriculum: Junior Kindergarten